DhanshreeBorase/WebAndApiAutomation/README.md

 # TestCafe
-Automate Web and API using Tstcafe
+Automate Web and API using Testcafe